jsob0/Brainfuck/README.md

 	The program took 0.001000 seconds to execute.

-## Error handling:
+### Error handling:
-The interpreter has error handling:
+The interpreter has error handling, it prints the path to the file and the character where the error occurred and below the error message.

 	File "hello.bf", char 108
 	Error: Byte overflow (256).

-has support for most commands:
+Supports characters:

 | Character   | Exception                           |
 |:-----------:|-------------------------------------|